Sidhant-1299/Semantic-Book-Recommender/README.md

 # Semantic Book Recommender

-Gradio-powered dashboard that serves up book recommendations based on semantic similarity and emotional tone.
-Descriptions are embedded with OpenAI, stored in a Chroma vector store, and surfaced through a simple web UI.
+A simple, interactive Gradio dashboard that recommends books based on meaning and mood.
+Each book’s description is embedded with OpenAI models, stored in a Chroma vector DB, and served through an easy web interface.

 ## Features
 - Semantic search over book descriptions using OpenAI embeddings and Chroma.
 - Filter by category and prioritize by emotional tone (happy, surprising, angry, suspenseful, sad).
 - Modal gallery that shows richer book details on click.
-- Docker-first workflow with a persistent volume for the vector database.
+- Docker workflow with a persistent volume for the vector database.

 ## Prerequisites
 - Docker